Should I Replace Both Knees at Once?

 If exercise injections and physical therapy aren’t helping with knee pain your provider might suggest knee replacement as the next best step.

-Total knee replacement surgery is the most extensive solution, and in some cases, patients are best served when both knees are done at the same time.
+Total knee replacement surgery is the most extensive solution, and in some cases, patients are best served when both knees are done at the same time— known as a bilateral knee replacement.

 The benefits of doing the procedures at the same time are simple: